FINANCIAL EMPOWERMENT

 • We work together with partners to create new solutions and coordinate efforts for greater impact.

-• Most funds go directly to individuals through trusted partners and don’t reduce existing United Way provider funding to agencies.
+• Most funds go directly to individuals through trusted partners and don’t reduce existing United Way funding to agencies.

 • Our efforts seek to maximize public funding.